 Founded in 1953, ISI is a nonprofit organization that “educates for liberty,” equipping talented college students to defend the principles that make America free and prosperous.
 Our alumni have gone on to do incredible things.
 Take Supreme Court justice Samuel Alito, Hillsdale College president Larry Arnn, and PayPal cofounder Peter Thiel, to name only a few examples.

-About the Vice President of Development Opening:
+About the Vice President of Institutional Advancement Opening:

 This is a full-time position based in ISI’s office in Wilmington, Delaware, the greater Philadelphia area, or in a virtual office.
 Competitive salary commensurate with experience, plus benefits.

 - Oversee the implementation of future campaigns and continue to renew annual fund donations.de

 - Manage the development team, which includes four major gift officers, a grant writer, and managing the relationship with a direct mail consultant.

 - Coordinate ISI’s house-file and prospecting mailings and digital campaigns.